Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

-A simple way to bypass these problems is the relativistic point coupling models.
-Here the meson propagators with the large meson masses are expanded in momentum space up to second in $q/m_\phi$ and one ends up with a Lagrangian without mesons containing zero-range fermion interactions and zero range derivative terms in full analogy to the non-relativistic Skyrme functionals.
-The large repulsive density-dependent contact term is not needed in the relativistic case, but an additional density dependence for a good description of nuclear matter properties is introduced in the Lagrangian by either three- and four-body contact terms \cite{(Bur02a),Niksic2008_PRC78-034318,ZHAO-PW2010_PRC82-054319} or by density-dependent coupling constants of the two-body contact terms \cite{Niksic2008_PRC78-034318}.
-Pairing correlations are considered by adding a contact interaction with parameters adjusted to the experimental data.
+A simple way to bypass these problems is to use the relativistic point coupling models.
+Here the meson propagators with the large meson masses are expanded in momentum space up to second order in $q/m_i$, where $q$ is the momentum transfer and $m_i$ are meson masses, and one ends up with a Lagrangian without mesons, but containing zero-range fermion interactions and zero-range derivative terms, in full analogy to the non-relativistic Skyrme functionals \cite{(Bur02a)}.
+The large repulsive density-dependent contact term of the non-relativistic case is not needed here.
+However, for a good description of nuclear matter properties a density dependence is introduced in the Lagrangian by either three- and four-body contact terms \cite{(Bur02a),(Nik08a),ZHAO-PW2010_PRC82-054319} or by density-dependent coupling constants of the two-body contact terms \cite{(Nik08a)}.
+This leads to coupling constants depending on integer powers of density only, and therefore the difficulties mentioned in {\Sec}~\ref{EDF:NonInt} related to a non-analytical dependence on complex densities are not present.
+The self-energy and self-pairing problem of {\Sec}~\ref{EDF:Self-energy} is however present because, in practice, the Fock terms, which are also of zero range, are usually neglected.

+A much more serious problem is, however, related to the pairing channel.
+Because of the extremely large relativistic scalar and vector fields, one cannot use the same force in the HF and in the pairing channel~\cite{Kucharek1991_ZPA339-23}.
+As a result, in the relativistic point coupling models it is a common practice to use pairing interaction different from that in the particle-hole channel.
+Therefore, the self-energy problems associated with the violation of Pauli principle are present in these calculations and cannot be easily avoided.
+The conclusion is that, as in most of the non-relativistic cases, the results obtained by symmetry restoration can contain some spurious contamination and their stability with respect to the parameters of the calculations should always be carefully checked.